-Temporized default screens (splash and default screens)
+Temporized default screens (addSplash and addUsrScreen)

 MENWIZ allows the user to define two optional temporized "default" screen:

 Splash screen

 the one to be shown at startup time for a certain amount of seconds.
 It is asynchronous, that is during the splash screen the sketch can execute other code.
 The method of the class menwiz is as following: